Healing Arts & Ceremonial Retreats

 Retreats include traditional communal and private healing ceremonies (sweat lodges, talking circles and others), sometimes paired together with live concerts (harp and voice).

-She has been organizing and hosting spiritual retreats throughout the Northeast for over 20 years, and has been leading ceremonial retreats throughout the Hudson Valley region for the last decade, including at Mettabee Farm and Arts Center, Chapel of Sacred Mirrors (Cosm), Riverbank House, at many private homes/land throughout the region, and at the Omega Institute beginning in 2025.
+She has been organizing and hosting spiritual retreats throughout the Northeast for over 20 years, and has been leading ceremonial retreats throughout the Hudson Valley region for the last decade, including at Mettabee Farm and Arts Center, Chapel of Sacred Mirrors (Cosm), Riverbank House, at many private homes/land throughout the region, as well as at the Omega Institute in 2025.

 To learn more about retreats offered, please reach out through the contact page or email mamalamamusic@gmail.com.